MarkKelly00/codeLocker/ReadMe.md

 <img width="600" alt="CodeLocker Main Table" src="https://user-images.githubusercontent.com/62780709/96331163-eeb00900-100f-11eb-9644-13417d80434e.png">

-Below the code editors, is the main codelocker table.
-This is an easy and convenient place to retrieve code snippets.
+Below the code editors, is the main CodeLocker table.
+This is an easy and convenient place to retrieve code Snippets.
 Code Snippets that have been saved will show up here and can be filtered using the filter by toggle at the top right hand of the table.
 Click on the filter by toggle and choose to show All Users, My CodeLocker or Favorites.
 All Users will populate all public Code Snippets.
 My CodeLocker will show all saved Code Snippets of the current user who is logged in.
 Favorites will show only Code Snippets that have been favorited by the user.
 At any time, you can click on the column header titles to organize the table by user, title, date modified, favorites and likes.

 To view a Code Snippet, click on the Title of the Snippet and it will populate in the read-only code editor.